Dutch court hearing pits Big Oil against Groningen locals

 Residents want extraction at the field, which once supplied 10 percent of the European Union's gas needs, to be stopped altogether due to minor earthquakes that have damaged thousands of homes and buildings.

-NAM has accepted civil responsibility for damage caused by the quakes and is paying damages of more than 1 billion euros.

-Gas production company NAM, a joint venture between oil majors Royal Dutch Shell and Exxon Mobile, said it has appealed against the proposed cut because the decision ignored earlier agreed safety norms.
+Gas production company NAM, a joint venture between oil majors Royal Dutch Shell (RDSa.L) and Exxon Mobil (XOM.N), has accepted responsibility for damage caused by the quakes, for which it is paying more than 1 billion euros ($1.14 billion).

-Opponents accused NAM and the Dutch Ministry of Economic Affairs, which sets production levels, of underestimating the dangers of the gas extraction.
+However, opponents accused NAM and the Dutch Ministry of Economic Affairs, which sets production levels, of underestimating the dangers.

 "We have consistently been lied to," lawyer Nette Kruzenga, representing a group of Groningen residents, told the court.
 "The NAM is only interested in maximizing production, and the government is ignoring its task to protect people."

 The Dutch government has lowered production at Groningen several times over the past three years due to small earthquakes triggered by gas extraction.

-The latest cap, announced in May, would lower output to 21.6 billion cubic meters (bcm) per year, down from 53.9 bcm in 2013.
+The latest cap, announced in May, would lower output to 21.6 billion cubic metres (bcm) per year, down from 53.9 bcm in 2013.

+NAM said it was appealing against the cut because the decision ignored earlier agreed safety norms.
 The 50-50 Exxon-Shell joint venture has said it had been put in an impossible position having been told it could continue production, vital to supply millions of Dutch homes with gas for heating and cooking, but without guarantees it is meeting safety standards.

+"We are on the same side as others in this case," NAM Director Gerald Schotman said in court.
+"This may seem contradictory, but we have a common interest: clarity about safety."

+The Ministry of Economic Affairs said production in Groningen was necessary for the gas supply in the Netherlands and parts of Germany, Belgium and France and that the earlier cuts had already diminished risks.

 Writing by Anthony Deutsch, editing by David Evans